Retrospected/log4shell_selftest/README.md

 Quick Start
 ---------------
-Clone the master branch, modify the domainname of which you configured the above mentioned NS records and optionally the mysql parameters and run:
+Clone the master branch and modify the domainname of which you configured the above mentioned NS records in config.json.\
+Optionally change the MySQL parameters in the docker-compose.yaml and config.json files.\
+\
+Run the containers via:

 ```
 sudo docker-compose up